ibm-cloud-architecture/refarch-eda/docs-mk/technology/kafka-consumers/index.md

 ## Assess number of consumers needed

-The KafkaConsumer is not thread safe so it is recommended to run in a unique thread.
+The KafkaConsumer is not thread safe so it is recommended to run it in a unique thread.
 If really, needed you can implement a multi-threads solution, but as each thread will open a TCP connection to the Kafka brokers, be sure to close the connection to avoid memory leak.
 The alternate is to start n processes (JVM process) with a mono thread.